ilan-pinto/ocm-vscode-extension/README.md

-# ocm-vs-extension README
+# ocm-vscode-extension README

-This is the README for your extension "ocm-vs-extension".
+This is the README for your extension "ocm-vscode-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features

 - init clusters
 - join clusters
 - OCM crd snippest
 - create OCM project

 \!\[feature X\]\(images/feature-x.png\)